 What does It Cost to Hire a Mass Tort Litigation Lawyer?

 The cost of hiring a mass tort lawyer depends on your type of claim.
-If you want to hire one of our competitors, they may charge you thousands of dollars per hour.
-However, Dolman Law Group offers free consultations and contingency-fee based representation.
+If you want to hire one of our competitor law firms, they may charge you thousands per hour.
+However, Dolman Law Group offers free consultations and contingency-fee-based representation.

 We will explain your options and advise whether you should pursue a particular claim.
-If you decide to proceed, we will prepare a detailed agreement outlining the terms of our representation.
-This will include the percentage of your settlement or judgment that we will take as our fee.
+If you decide to proceed, we will prepare a detailed agreement outlining the terms of our representation, including the percentage of your settlement or judgment that we will take as our fee.
 If we do not win your case, you do not pay us.

 Personal Injury Lawyer Near Me